 Optimize retail expenses

-With AR, retailers don't need to spend millions on physical locations and warehouse capacities.
+With augmented reality, retailers don't need to spend millions on physical locations and warehouse capacities.
 Instead, they can combine virtual and traditional retail.

 Businesses can offer customers a more extensive catalog of products via AR rather than using all of their shop’s floor and warehouse space.
 Retailers can also save a pretty penny on square footage.